cgruver/okd-3.11-install-tutorial/CentOS_Install.md

     ssh root@10.10.11.10  Substitute the IP of your new host

+Create an SSH keypair if you don't already have one:

+    ssh-keygen  # Take all the defaults

 Enable passwordless SSH:

     ssh-copy-id root@10.10.11.10  Substitute the IP of your new host